jaquapi/npcinteract/README.md

 # Minecraft npcinteract
 Generates a datapack that makes easier integration of NPC dialogs in Minecraft.
 This project aims to :
 - have all NPC dialogs in one file with a readable format.
-Which makes dialog management and traduction to other languages easier.
+Which makes dialog management and translation to other languages easier.
 - setup NPC states, and let the developper decide of the logical part (how/when to switch between states ...).

 ## Get started :